Defining energy access

 Projecting energy access

-For more on this subject, see our energy access methodology.
+For more on this subject, see our access methodology 2015.

 Photo © Shutterstock